 For years, early radio stations in both the U.S. and Britain did everything they could to drive 78s out of the market.
 At the time, most radio stations provided listeners with live music—recorded music represented a threat to their business model.
 Thus, they discouraged their listeners from spending money on “canned” music.
 In England, the Musicians Union went so far as to require radio stations to pay the Union for every minute they played records instead of live music.

-Thanks to these policies and the poor sound quality of 78s, records took a while to catch on.
-In the 1920s, Thomas Edison released a competitor to the 78, the Edison disc, which was much thicker (a full quarter-inch!) and featured better audio quality.
-But the Edison disc required its own expensive phonograph, and it was discontinued in 1929, the same year opera star Arturo Toscanini declared that he would never record anything because a record could not fully capture the beauty of his voice.
+Thanks to these policies and the poor sound quality of 78s, records took a while to become the dominant music format.
+Nor were the 78's fortunes helped when, in 1912, Thomas Edison released a competitor to the 78, the Edison disc, which was much thicker (a full quarter-inch!) and featured better audio quality.
+But the Edison disc required its own expensive phonograph, and it was discontinued in 1929.

 Even so, record companies released a wide variety of genres on 78s, from classical to pop to recorded animal noises.
 In fact, classical releases spawned the origin of the term “album”: because each side of a 78 could only hold about five minutes of music, hour-long symphonies had to be divided into six discs, which were bound together in something resembling a photo album.
 Seventy-eights were better suited to short pop songs, but this length limitation would prove to be the format’s biggest weakness in the decades to come.